 The reverse of the packaging displays the wrestlers finishing move, signature moves and other vital statistics in an original early 90s font.

 The side of the packaging includes the new 2018 WWE Elite Collection logo, which is the only downfall in the packaging as it could have easily included Retro only logos across the entire box, keeping it more authentic as this line only includes legends.

 The first WWE RetroFest figure is Macho Man Randy Savage, wearing stars and stripes.
 It includes his trademark hat and glasses as removable accessories and is in the Elite Collection line, which means it has more articulation and accessories versus the basic line.

-The next two planned for the WWE RetroFest series include Shawn Michaels from The Rockers, followed by The Honky Tonk Man.
-Both are fitting for the era, although we are awaiting if there will be a Marty Jannetty Rockers version released to match it.
+The next two planned for the WWE RetroFest series include Shawn Michaels from The Rockers, followed by The Honky Tonk Man and Hacksaw Jim Duggan.
+All are fitting for the era, although we are awaiting if there will be a Marty Jannetty Rockers version released to match it.
 Our guess is that it’s most likely however perhaps not in the same line.